HRANT DINK FOUNDATION

 TURKEY-ARMENIA TRAVEL GRANT REGULATION

-a.
-Turkey-Armenia Travel Grant primarily targets to support youth, university students, university clubs, civil society organisations, professional organisations, local youth initiatives, high school students and teachers, academics, researchers, journalists, artists, sports clubs, sportsmen and sportswomen, businesses, local authorities, for their travels within the scope of eligible field and type of activities.
+- Turkey-Armenia Travel Grant primarily targets to support youth initiatives, university students, university clubs, civil society organisations, professional organisations, high school students and teachers, academics, researchers, journalists, doctors, lawyers, publishers, artists, sports clubs, sportsmen and sportswomen, businesses, local authorities, for their travels within the scope of eligible field and type of activities.

-b.
-Turkey-Armenia Travel Grant will support eligible actions in various thematic fields such as civil society, youth and volunteering policies, human rights and democracy, education and training, environment, history, culture and arts, development, sports, regional cooperation and European integration.
+- Turkey-Armenia Travel Grant will support eligible actions in various thematic fields such as – but not limited to – civil society, youth and volunteering policies, human rights and democracy, education and training, environment, history, culture and arts, development, gender, medicine, law, technology, sports, regional cooperation and European integration.

-c.
-Turkey-Armenia Travel Grant will support travels of individuals and groups who are organising or attending various types of eligible activities such as partnership building and networking, feasibility visits, cross-border projects, project preparation meetings, exchange programmes, trainings, language learning, academic cooperation, research and dissertation, voluntary service in civil society organisations, joint artistic productions; as well as organising or attending panels, seminars, conferences, workshops, exhibitions, concerts and similar activities in the thematic fields above.
+- Turkey-Armenia Travel Grant will support travels of individuals and groups who are organising or attending various types of eligible activities such as partnership building and networking, feasibility visits, cross-border projects, project preparation meetings, exchange programmes, trainings, language learning, academic cooperation, research and dissertation, voluntary service in civil society organisations, joint artistic productions; as well as organizing or attending panels, seminars, conferences, workshops, exhibitions, concerts and similar activities in any of the thematic fields above.

-5. There is no age limit for the applicants who would like to receive Turkey-Armenia Travel Grant support.
-Those who are under the age of 18 – the age of legal maturity in Armenia and Turkey – will be required to submit the approval of their parents, legal custodians or teachers along with their application and should be accompanied by an adult above 18.
+- There is no age limit for the applicants who would like to receive Turkey-Armenia Travel Grant support.
+Those who are under the age of 18 – the age of legal maturity in Armenia and Turkey – will be required to submit the approval of their parents, legal custodians or teachers along with their application, and during their travels to the neighbouring country they should be accompanied by an adult above 18.

 Who Cannot Benefit from the Turkey-Armenia Travel Grant?

-6. Trips of profit-making organisations and initiatives, trips by businesses and commercial enterprises for the purpose of selling goods and services, trips by political parties, and touristic and personal visits, including visits for medical reasons will not be eligible.
+- Trips of profit-making organisations, commercial enterprises, and businesses for the purpose of selling their goods and services, trips by political parties, and touristic and personal visits, including visits for medical reasons will not be eligible.

-7. Visits by the staff, members and boards members of the Hrant Dink Foundation and the Gyumri “Youth Initiative Centre” NGO (YIC) or travels from/to the activities of the Hrant Dink Foundation and Gyumri “Youth Initiative Centre” NGO (YIC) will not be eligible.
+- Visits by the current and former staff, members and boards members of the Hrant Dink Foundation as well as the partner organisation Gyumri ‘‘Youth Initiative Centre’’ NGO (YIC) and associate organisation Eurasia Partnership Foundation (EPF) and/or travels from/to the activities of the mentioned organisations will not be eligible.

 What Are The Costs Covered By The Turkey-Armenia Travel Grant?

-10. The Turkey-Armenia Travel Grant will finance eligible transportation costs that can be documented (plane, train, bus tickets or receipts).
+- The Turkey-Armenia Travel Grant will finance eligible transportation costs that can be documented (plane, train, bus tickets).
 The Turkey-Armenia Travel Grant will only cover economy class tickets and means of public transport.

-11. The costs arising from the eligible domestic and international means of transport that will be used during the travel will be directly paid to the relevant airline company or travel agency by the Hrant Dink Foundation and/or Gyumri “Youth Initiative Centre” NGO (YIC).
-Beneficiaries’ tickets will be delivered by the Hrant Dink Foundation and/or Gyumri “Youth Initiative Centre” NGO (YIC).
+- The costs arising from the eligible domestic and international means of transport that will be used during the travel will be directly paid to the relevant airline company or travel agency by the Hrant Dink Foundation.
+Grantees’ tickets will be delivered by the Hrant Dink Foundation.

-12. In cases where it is not possible for the Hrant Dink Foundation and/or the Gyumri “Youth Initiative Centre” NGO (YIC) to directly book and pay for tickets, in particular for inter-city transportation such as Yerevan-Tbilisi and Yerevan-Gyumri travels, the Travel Grant beneficiary may need to pay for these expenditures himself/herself.
-In such cases, the Travel Grant beneficiary may request reimbursement from the Hrant Dink Foundation and/or the Gyumri “Youth Initiative Centre” NGO (YIC).
-The reimbursement requests may be approved by the Hrant Dink Foundation and/or the Gyumri “Youth Initiative Centre” NGO (YIC)provided that they fulfill the following criteria:
+- In cases where it is not possible for the Hrant Dink Foundation to directly book and pay for tickets, in particular for inter-city transportation such as Yerevan-Gyumri and Yerevan-Tbilisi travels, the Travel Grant beneficiary may need to pay for these expenditures himself/herself.
+In such cases, the Travel Grant beneficiary may request reimbursement from the Hrant Dink Foundation.
+The reimbursement requests may be approved by the Hrant Dink Foundation provided that they fulfil the following criteria:

-b.
-All the legal documents, receipts, invoices certifying the inter-city transportation as well as the Travel Grant Activity Report are submitted by the Travel Grant Beneficiary to the Hrant Dink Foundation and/or the Gyumri “Youth Initiative Centre” NGO (YIC)the latest within one week after return to the home country.
+- All the legal documents, receipts, invoices certifying the inter-city transportation as well as the Travel Grant Activity Report are submitted by the Travel Grant Beneficiary to the Hrant Dink Foundation the latest within ten days after return to the home country.

-13. The Turkey-Armenia Travel Grant will not finance the non-eligible costs including visa costs, exit fees and duties, travel insurance any other visit-related cost including as accommodation, food, etc. Such costs will be covered by the Turkey-Armenia Travel Grant beneficiaries and/or the inviting persons or organisations.
+- The Turkey-Armenia Travel Grant will not finance the ineligible costs including visa costs, exit fees and duties, travel insurance or any other visit-related cost including as accommodation, food, etc. Such costs will be covered by the Turkey-Armenia Travel Grant beneficiaries and/or the inviting persons or organisations.

-14. Those who will be travelling to Armenia or to Turkey with the support of the Turkey-Armenia Travel Grant will be required to arrange personal travel health insurance that will cover the entire duration of their stay.
-The sole responsibility to arrange the travel health insurance will lie with the applicant.
-Hrant Dink Foundation, Gyumri “Youth Initiative Centre” NGO (YIC) and the British Embassies in Ankara and Yerevan shall be by no means held responsible in case of any incident that may occur during the visit.
+- Those who will be travelling to Armenia or to Turkey with the support of the Turkey-Armenia Travel Grant are strongly recommended to arrange personal travel health insurance that will cover the entire duration of their stay.
+The sole responsibility to arrange the travel health insurance will lie with the grantee.
+Hrant Dink Foundation, the partner organisation Gyumri ‘‘Youth Initiative Centre’’ NGO (YIC) and associate organisation Eurasia Partnership Foundation (EPF) shall be by no means held responsible in case of any incident that may occur during the visit.

-- Contribution to the following overall objective will be the main selection criterion.
+- Contribution to the following overall objective will be the main selection criterion: